YacineOuhrouche/Circuits_Repo/README.md

 This section is focused on learning and understanding key electronic concepts, circuits, and their real-world applications.

 #### 🔗 1️⃣ **Analog Circuits**
-Explore the fundamental analog circuits used in a variety of fields, from signal processing to power control, and more.
+ Analog circuits are used in a variety of fields, from signal processing to power control, and more.

 | ⚙️ Circuit                  | 📜 Description                                                                         | 🔗 Link                                              |
 |----------------------------|--------------------------------------------------------------------------------------|-----------------------------------------------------|